EMSL-Computing/Pore2Chip/paper/paper.md

 ## Main features and differences with other tools

-Sphere packing algorithms are often used to simulate soil structures in a simplified 2D design.
-However, this approach only deals with individual grain size distributions and grain clustering without allowing control over important porous properties such as pore connectivity and size distributions. `Pore2Chip` addresses this limitation by representing pore networks as connected shapes.
+`Pore2Chip` addresses complex pore structures by representing pore networks as connected shapes, unlike older sphere packing algorithms.
 This enables users to easily create and control pore networks representing various real-world conditions. `Pore2Chip` offers experimental design capabilities that cannot be achieved by existing software such as epyc [@Dobson2022].
 `Pore2Chip` provides support and reproducibility for developing lab-on-chip experimental designs uniformly across different soil datasets with fast, reasonably accurate, first-order flow modeling capabilities.
-Microscale experimental designs using printed Pore2Chip-based micromodels may target both abiotic and biotic processes and be integrated into modeling efforts such as water flow modeling, reactive transport modeling, and microbial activity simulations.
+Microscale experiments using `Pore2Chip` micromodels may target both abiotic and biotic processes and be integrated into modeling efforts such as water flow modeling, reactive transport modeling, and microbial activity simulations.

 ## Implementation details and support libraries

-Using `Porespy` [@Gostick2016], `OpenPNM` [@Gostick2016] and various graphics rendering libraries (e.g., drawsvg, ezdxf, svglib, cairosvg, reportlab), `Pore2Chip` renders SVG or DXF micromodel designs of the desired XCT images or similar 3D imaging sources.
+Using `Porespy` [@Gostick2016], `OpenPNM` [@Gostick2016] and various graphics rendering libraries (e.g., drawsvg, ezdxf, svglib, cairosvg, reportlab), `Pore2Chip` renders SVG or DXF micromodel designs of the generated network.
 Output designs are scalable and adjustable based on the target porosity of the micromodel.
-Once the network is generated, it can be exported as micromodel data in SVG or DXF formats and VTK formats for visualization in Paraview or microfluidic simulations with open-source software such as `PFLOTRAN` (https://www.pflotran.org), `OpenFOAM` (https://www.openfoam.com), and other physics-informed neural network modules.
+It can also be exported as micromodel data in VTK formats for visualization in Paraview or microfluidic simulations with open-source software such as `PFLOTRAN` (https://www.pflotran.org), `OpenFOAM` (https://www.openfoam.com), and other physics-informed neural network modules.
 If the user wants to extract data from XCT images, `Pore2Chip` has image filtering and network extraction modules utilizing Otsu thresholding and `PoreSpy`.
 The generation function can also work with data extracted by other means if it is an array of values that
 Python can read.

 \autoref{fig:fig2} provides a high-level overview of the repository structure and example use cases (\autoref{fig:fig1}) within the `Pore2Chip` repository.
-The package is hosted on the Python Package Index and can be installed using `pip` on any operating system with Python installed.
-Docker files exist for users who want to build an image that starts a JupyterLab server.
-These JupyterLab-based notebooks provide various examples for users to better understand the `Pore2Chip` micromodel design and first-order flow capabilities.
-The `tests` folder in the repository contains Python files used to test the `Pore2Chip` functionalities.
-All source code is available via Git, so the user can build and upgrade the package if desired.

 # Figures